htdebeer/pandocomatic/index.md

 After setup, pandocomatic executes all preprocessors in order of specification in the `preprocessor` property, which is a list.
-A preprocessor is any executable script that takes as input the document to convert and outputs that document after "preparing" it somehow.
+A preprocessor is any executable script or program that takes as input the document to convert and outputs that document after "preparing" it somehow.
 You can use a preprocessor to add metadata, include other files, replace strings, and so on.

 **Examples**